Excel INDIRECT Function

 In the example shown above, INDIRECT is set up to use a variable sheet name like this:

-The formula in B6, copied down, returns the value in cell A1 in the first 5 sheets using the sheet names entered in column B. In other words, when a different sheet name is entered in column B, a new result is returned.
+The formula is dynamic in that responds to the values in column B. In other words, if a different sheet name is entered in column B5, the value from cell A1 in the new sheet is returned.
 With the same approach, you could allow a user to select a sheet name with a dropdown list, then construct a reference to the selected sheet with INDIRECT.

 The reference created by INDIRECT will not change even when cells, rows, or columns are inserted or deleted.
 For example, the formula below will always refer to the the first 100 rows of column A, even if rows in that range are deleted or inserted: